Home » DIY » outdoor living » Spray Painted Outdoor Rug for Camper or RV

 When spray painting something like this, it’s best to spray straight down, not at an angle.

-spray paint outdoor rug
+aqua spray paint on a gray rug

 I love the new spray-painted border on the outdoor rug.
 It was so exciting to see the pretty mint color.